+Figure 2.
+Map of 119 study sites across the continental US.
+Reservoirs from the U.S. Bureau of Reclamation are highlighted in red, otherwise data is from the ResOpsUS dataset.

 Prior to modeling, the data is linearly transformed to be zero mean and unit standard deviation, based on statistics from the training set.
 In early experiments, data normalization (scaling between 0 and 1) was also tested but provided little benefit over standardization.
 Additionally, while the majority of records are verified to be complete, missing values are imputed using the training mean.
-We also split the data into batches of 3 years each to stabilize the training of the LSTM models.
-Using longer sequences may result in vanishing or exploding gradients in the training process, while shorter sequences will stunt the model’s ability to capture longer term dependencies, such as carryover storage.
+We also split the data into batches of 3 years (the batch sequence length was chosen between 0.5 and 5 years in preliminary testing).
+Using longer sequences allow the model to capture longer term dependencies but may incur difficulty training due to the vanishing or exploding gradients problem in the training process.
+That is, gradient magnitudes may become exponentially large or small over many steps of backpropagation through time.

 Model Selection and Hyperparameter Tuning

-In the first section of this study, we conduct experiments on an individual reservoir (Shasta Reservoir) to compare model architectures, select optimal hyperparameters, and compare LSTM performance against other machine learning benchmarks.
-Out of concern for computational cost, the hyperparameters selected here are generally used throughout the study; while we recognize that optimal hyperparameters for Shasta reservoir may not be optimal for a different reservoir, tuning to a specific reservoir will provide a general idea for the size of model necessary to capture reservoir operations.
+Model selection experiments are conducted on an individual reservoir (Shasta Reservoir) to compare model architectures, select optimal hyperparameters, and compare LSTM performance against other machine learning benchmarks.
+Shasta reservoir was chosen for its long data history and its representative degree of regulation (discussed later).
+It is computationally infeasible to tune hyperparameters using grid search for all 119 reservoirs in the dataset individually, so the model and hyperparameters selection done here are generally considered used throughout the study.
+While we recognize that optimal hyperparameters for Shasta reservoir may not be optimal for a different reservoir, tuning to a specific reservoir will provide a general idea for the size of model necessary to capture reservoir operations.
+That is, we assume that reservoir operating policies across the continental US are somewhat similar in terms of their complexity.

-We consider three main LSTM architectures (see Figure 2) along with several benchmarks (Section 2.4).
-We are interested in the ability of the LSTM to learn to conserve mass and learn reservoir storages implicitly in its cell states; as such, the modeling task is to predict reservoir releases based only on two inputs, the inflow and the day of the year .
-Model 1 is a standard LSTM model where data is first processed by an LSTM and then headed by a single layer feed-forward neural network to provide additional non-linear flexibility in learning the operating policy.
-Model 2 is similar to Model 1 but adopts an autoregressive structure in which the previous output is concatenated as an additional input for the current prediction.
+Four main LSTM architectures (see Figure 3) along with several other machine learning benchmarks are considered.
+Since we are interested in the ability of the LSTM to learn to conserve mass and learn reservoir storages implicitly in its cell states, the modeling task is to predict reservoir releases based only on two inputs, the inflow and the day of the year.
+By doing so, we assume that storage is primarily driven by inflow and outflow, and that this dominates other external effects such as evaporation and seepage.
+Model 1 is a standard LSTM model where data is first processed by an LSTM and then by a single layer feed-forward neural network to provide additional non-linear flexibility in learning the operating policy.
+Model 2 is similar to Model 1, but adopts an autoregressive structure in which the previous output is concatenated as an additional input for the current prediction.